China Encompass, from Beijing to Hongkong 18 Days

 Day 4.
 Shanghai

 Shanghai walking tour from Bund to Yuyuan Garden, Xintiandi(Former French Concession), Shanghai Museum.

 Free time in the day.
 Overnight soft sleeper train to Xian(14 hrs)

 Day 6.
 Xian

 Visit old City Wall, Muslim Quarter, Grand Mosque, Big Wild Goose Pagoda.

 Day 7.
 Xian-Chengdu

-Visit Terra-cotta warriors in the morning, transfer to the airport for flight to Chengdu.
+Visit Terra-cotta Warriors in the morning, transfer to railwaY station to catch bullet train to Chengdu(3 hours).

 Day 8.
 Chengdu